Nourishment

 “You should write a cookbook.”

-But it’s also rooted in the work of people like Dr. Casey Means, who remind us that food is not just fuel — it’s information, it’s rhythm, it’s power.
+But it’s also rooted in the work of people like Dr. Casey Means, who remind us that food is not just fuel, it’s cellular information.

-• We trust intuition over perfection — no counting, no shame, no dogma
+• We trust intuition over perfection.
+Less measuring, no shame, no dogma

 start where you are

 Food is medicine.
-But if you’re anything like me—a recovered picky eater—you might not realize just how much healing you’ve been missing.
+But if you’re anything like me (hello former picky eaters), you might not realize just how much healing you’ve been missing.

 These recipes are born from a sacred view of food: fueling the body at a cellular level and honoring the divine design of the ingredients God gave us to nourish mind, body, and spirit.

 Whether you’ve been cooking from scratch for years or you’re gently breaking up with meal kit delivery services, I hope this space encourages you to build your culinary intuition.
-Focus less on precise measurements, and more on the quality—and spirit—of what you’re preparing.
+Focus less on precise measurements, and more on the quality and spirit of what you’re preparing.
 Let it be nourishing.
 Let it be holy.
-And let it start with what you already have.
+And let it start with what you already have in your pantry and fridge.

 🍯 Homemade Marshmallows (with Marshmallow Root)